Asymptotic Analysis of Optimal Diversification in Catastrophe Risk Pooling: Optimal pooling structure

 The tail index $\alpha$ represents the heaviness of the tail of the distribution, where the smaller the value of $\alpha$ is, the heavier the tail is.
 See, for example, \cite{haan2006extreme} for more details on regularly varying (RV) functions.

 By joining the pool, each participant is covered for a layer of $X_{i}$ with an attachment point $d_{i}$ and a limit $l_{i}$, defined as

-This form of coverage is a common practice in many lines of property and casualty insurance, which is often applied in the contribution structure of existing climate risk pools such as CCRIF \citep{bollmann2019international}.
+This form of coverage is a common practice in many lines of property and casualty insurance, and is often applied in the contribution structure of existing climate risk pools such as CCRIF \citep{bollmann2019international}.

 The aggregated loss in this pool is then given by $S_{n}=\sum_{i=1}^{n}Y_{i}$.
 To receive the coverage from the pool, each participant pays a premium $P_{i}$ defined as